sofiiaavetisian/starlight/README.md

 ```

 Coverage artifacts are written to `reports/` (`reports/.coverage`, `reports/coverage_html/`, `reports/coverage.xml`).
 The `.coveragerc` configuration enforces `fail_under = 70`, so CI or local runs will fail if overall coverage slips under the assignment threshold.

+## Continuous Integration

+A GitHub Actions workflow (`.github/workflows/ci.yml`) runs on every push/PR to `main`.
+It installs dependencies, executes `coverage run manage.py test` (so the 70% gate is enforced automatically), publishes the coverage reports in `reports/`, and then builds the Docker image via `docker build -t starlight-app .`.
+The workflow fails immediately if tests or coverage fail, which keeps `main` healthy.